 An audit is the most expensive of all the types of examination of financial statements.
 The least expensive is a compilation, followed by a review.
 Due to its cost, many companies attempt to downgrade to a review or compilation, though this is only an option if it is acceptable to the report recipients.

-Audits are more expensive for publicly-held firms, for auditors must adhere to the stricter audit standards of the Public Company Accounting Oversight Board (PCAOB).
+Audits are more expensive for publicly-held firms, for auditors must adhere to the stricter audit standards of the Public Company Accounting Oversight Board (PCAOB), and so will pass their increased costs through to their clients.